-Launched in 2020, our new safeguarding courses have been developed in partnership with the BEF for anyone within the equestrian industry.
+Launched in 2020, our new safeguarding courses have been developed in partnership with British Equestrian for anyone within the equestrian industry.

 Safeguarding in Equestrian Sport